mona-chen/jistflow/docs/install.md

 ### Download repository

-Make sure you have `git-lfs` installed before cloning the repo, as we are using Git LFS for efficient storage of binary blobs.
+Make sure you have `git-lfs` installed and have run `git lfs install` before cloning the repo, as we are using Git LFS for efficient storage of binary blobs.

 ```sh
 git clone https://iceshrimp.dev/iceshrimp/iceshrimp.git